Home / Blog / Cooking with Steam Precision and Control

 Cooking with Steam Precision and Control

 Cooking with steam offers efficient precise temperature control and it can be used to create direct clean heat using steam injection, or it can be used via heat exchangers such as coils for traditional cooking and baking.
-Cooking with steam does not mean you need to fill a chamber or oven with direct steam, although if this is your method it does create beautiful restaurant quality cuisine.
+Cooking with steam does not mean you need to fill a chamber or oven with direct steam, although if this is your method it does create beautiful restaurant-quality cuisine.
 Dry cooking is efficient but whether the heat comes from gas or electricity, it is essentially dry heat and not as easy to control precisely.
 The next paragraphs in our latest blog will explain why we believe steam is the answer to better flavours even for mass-produced food and drink products.

 Cooking with Steam Culinary Steam

-Clean, filtered steam offers an excellent source of controlled heat to produce exquisite tasting food while adding and maintaining moisture content.
-Using steam control valves fitted with a cyclone separator in conjunction with a culinary grade steam filter; maintains precise cooking temperatures.
+TLV steam boiler often used for culinary purposesClean, filtered steam offers an excellent source of controlled heat to produce exquisite-tasting food while adding and maintaining moisture content.
+Using steam control valves fitted with a cyclone separator in conjunction with a culinary-grade steam filter; maintains precise cooking temperatures.
 In addition, if the system is correctly sized to produce varying degrees of steam flow via pressure reduction; as stated moisture content can be measured and precise.
 If additional products like vortex steam flow meters are fitted, the steam content can be monitored by the operator.

 The obvious truth is maintaining moisture content when cooking produces better textures and preserves the natural flavour of the food being cooked.
 Drying many recipes results in poorer texture and reduced flavour; thus, denying the consumer the real pleasure of well-cooked dishes.
-Besseges (Valves, Tubes & Fittings) Ltd have spent many years working with contractors and end users to produce better outcomes using process steam.
+Besseges (Valves, Tubes & Fittings) Ltd has spent many years working with contractors and end users to produce better outcomes using process steam.
 In recent years we have worked with many sectors of the food industry to create better conditions for cooking with steam.

 Cooking with Steam Boiling Pans and Steam Coils

 When cooking with steam, whether using culinary steam or heat exchangers, precise temperatures can be maintained; this is especially true in multistage cooking.
 That is when the product or recipe requires rapidly bringing to temperature initially then a lower temperature is required to complete the cook.
-Process steam with the right controls can achieve the higher temperature quickly and then reduce the temperature by reducing the pressure.
+Process steam with the right controls can achieve a higher temperature quickly and then reduce the temperature by reducing the pressure.

-This is because pressure and temperature on saturated steam are consistent, by looking at the curve of saturated steam on a graph the temperatures are precise.
+A culinary steam powered cooking vessel.This is because the pressure and temperature of saturated steam are consistent, by looking at the curve of saturated steam on a graph the temperatures are precise.
 For example, saturated steam at 2 bar is 133.7°C and steam tables can be used to ascertain the temperature at varying pressures.
-Lower pressure steam is more efficient to cook with as the specific enthalpy increases as the pressure increases.
+Lower-pressure steam is more efficient to cook with as the specific enthalpy increases as the pressure increases.

 Using steam tables, it is possible to predict heat transfer rates; and if you aren’t comfortable with the concept.
 Contact your local expert in process steam to discuss the process in hand or even arrange a site visit; which is often most efficient.
 This is often true due to the fact problems and issues on process steam can arise from installation errors.
 There can be many reasons that can cause increased water hammer, poor temperature control and incorrectly sized steam traps and or control valves.
 It is often the case that a critical eye can see issues not considered, often down to lack of knowledge and experience.

 Once a cooking vessel is running at its most efficient, product quality can increase, and cooking times reduced.
-With the right control and or pressure reducing valve technology, steam usage can be reduced by up to 9% due to greater heat transfer efficiency.
+With the right control and or pressure-reducing valve technology, steam usage can be reduced by up to 9% due to greater heat transfer efficiency.

 Cooking with Steam Control Valves